sallamy2580/script-solana-nft/README.md

 **holder_distribution.ts**

-Takes in a Solana NFT projects Candy Machine V1 ID and outputs the number of unique holders of a 1/1 NFT project (unique mint address) along with distribution information.
+Outputs the number of unique holders of a 1/1 NFT project (unique mint address) along with distribution information.

 ### Sample Output